 It’s a prison band.
 We have been talking about them over the past few days—Tychicus, Aristarchus, John Mark, Epaphrus, Luke and Demas.

 You’ve heard of infamous gangsters running organized crime rings from prison.
 Well, Paul and his band are running the kingdom of Jesus from prison.
 They are “in Christ,” and “in chains,” and the more in chains they are, the more in Christ they become.
 That’s what happens in a band.
 This is how the power of the gospel works best—banded together.

 Can’t you see the map they’re etching into the stone wall of the cell?
 There’s Laodicea and Hierapolis, Ephesus, Colossae and Philippi, Thessonalica and Corinth.
 And they don’t have any idea of France or England yet, or Arkansas!

 Banding is about weaving a net through tying unbreakable knots forged by the love of God in human relationships.
 These knots become the nets that save the lives of countless others, rescuing them from drowning in the punishing seas of the world.

-A band is not another domesticated “small group” filling a slot in the sociological structures of church “belonging.”
+A band is not another domesticated small group filling a slot in the sociological structures of church belonging.
 A band is a missional outpost on the front lines of the war on darkness.
-Note how Paul describes the work of Epaphras in their band: “He is always wrestling in prayer for you.”
-The term there is “agonizomai,” and it means something like, “to do battle.”
+Note how Paul describes the work of Epaphras in their band as, “always struggling on your behalf in his prayers” (v.
+12b ESV).
+The Greek term there is agonizomai, and it means something like “doing battle.”